holasoymas/dsa/algorithms/backtracking/BACKTRACKING.md

    structure could be rebuilt from scratch from the solution **vector / array** `a` as needed,but this is inefficient when each move involves incremental changes that can easily be undone.

+# Heuristic Search Methods

+Heuristic methods provide an alternate way to approach difficult combinatorial optimization problems.
+Backtracking gave us a method to find the best of all pos sible solutions, as scored by a given objective function.
+However, any algorithm searching all configurations is doomed to be impossible on large instances.

+ ## Different Heuristic Search Methods :
+    1. Random Sampling
+    2. Gradient Decent
+    3. Simulated Annealing